pietrotaliento/MLandDataMiningGroup14/README.md

-#Coursework 1 for Machine Learning and Data Mining F21DL by group 14 Dubai
+#Coursework 1 for Machine Learning and Data Mining F21DL by group 14 Postgraduates Dubai